Prestige School - Toronto Campus KEY INSIGHTS

 ON THE ACADEMIC PROGRAM

 The math and science programs are particular strengths.
 Students respond well to an advanced math curriculum (“They get bored if we go too slow,” says Irena Hryncewicz, math teacher) and are introduced to biology, chemistry, and physics as distinct subjects as early as Grade 4.
 By the time they reach the high school, they are very familiar and comfortable with topics and units of study that their peers in many other schools have yet to encounter.

 The school’s approach to enrichment in all grades is to increase depth and complexity as students master the material rather than provide additional practice or assignments at the same level.
 In other words, busy work is out and intellectual challenge is in.

 While Prestige provides the array of clubs and athletics expected of any private school, it stands out for what parent Marina Garvey describes as an “agile and highly responsive academic program within a warm and friendly atmosphere.”
 Or, as one student put it, “You learn better when school feels like home.”

 ON SCHOOL LEADERSHIP

-Olga Margold has been principal since 2003, and is a graduate of the business faculty at the University of Toronto.
+Olga Margold has been principal since 2003 and is a graduate of the business faculty at the University of Toronto.
 She’s open and easy to talk to, something that is seconded regularly by staff, students, and parents of the school.
-Her passion for education is based on the opportunities she has crafted the school offering to provide.
+Her passion for education is based in the opportunities she has crafted the school offering to provide.